 Most of our carpets are made from natural materials and all are 100% biological out of respect for carpet manufacturing traditions.
 With these institutions in our hearts we are committed to remaining on the cutting edge.
 Investment in new technologies enables us to provide synthetic materials which are hypoallergenic and more resilient than natural fibers.

-Let us present some of our main carpet fabrics, including the details of their origins and some of their unique advantages to show our commitment to transparency with our customers.
+Let us present some of our main carpet yarn, including the details of their origins and some of their unique advantages to show our commitment to transparency with our customers.

-After considering animal-based carpet fabrics, we move on to materials derived from plants.
+After considering animal-based carpet yarn, we move on to materials derived from plants.
 There are so many that we will only touch on the highlights.

-Tencel is a favorite natural fabric.
-It is the winner of the “European Award for the Environment” for the European Union tencel production process, making it one of the most eco-friendly plant carpet fabrics.
+Tencel is a favorite natural yarn.
+It is the winner of the “European Award for the Environment” for the European Union tencel production process, making it one of the most eco-friendly plant carpet yarn.
 Tencel is 99% decomposed wool pulp from tree farms.
 Along with being a great sustainable material, it is a breathable fiber which is 50% more resistant to mold than cotton or wool.
-Furthermore it is a natural anti-bacterial fabric which makes it the healthiest plant fiber among carpet fabrics.
+Furthermore it is a natural anti-bacterial yarn which makes it the healthiest plant fiber among carpet yarns.

 One more popular plant material is jute.
 Among our environmentally-friendly fibers, jute is incredibly easy to grow and it is renewable, which means it will regrow by itself without the need to plant new trees.
 Of course it is biodegradable, it doesn't conduct static electricity, and it has low thermal conductivity as well as noise insulation attributes.
 What’s more, it is not an invasive plant species and jute doesn't even take much space or energy to grow.